Proposed mergers and relocations of the Fitzroy Football Club: Fitzroy Bulldogs (1989)

 The Fitzroy Bulldogs was to have been a team made up from the merger of the Footscray Football Club and the Fitzroy Football Club.
 The merger was announced in October 1989, and the club was approved by the VFL to debut in 1990.
 The VFL agreeing to clear both Fitzroy's and Footscray's debts as part of the merger, and allow the new club to begin debt-free.
 The merger was driven by immediate financial difficulties suffered by Footscray, but the merger collapsed when Footscray supporters secured sufficient money and sponsors to save their club from extinction.

 Hobart Lions (1995)

 In 1995 the Tasmanian government wanted Fitzroy to relocated Tasmania.

 North Fitzroy Kangaroos Football Club (1996)

 The North Fitzroy Kangaroos Football Club was to have been a team made up from the merger of the North Melbourne Football Club and the Fitzroy Football Club.
-The merger would have taken place in 1996 and the club would have debuted in 1997, but the merger didn't eventuate as Fitzroy was placed in administration during the 1996 season and the administrator accepted a merger offer from the Brisbane Bears, forming the Brisbane Lions.
+The merger would have taken place in 1996 and the club would have debuted in 1997, but the merger didn't eventuate as Fitzroy was placed in administration during the 1996 season and the administrator accepted an offer from the Brisbane Bears.
 North Melbourne continues to play in the AFL in its original state.